OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 # Editing the Orienteer Configuration File

 orienteer.properties is the main file to store initial configuration paramenters for your installation.

+There is an example: https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties but in any case: if something missing Orienteer will use default settings

 Sample properties file can be always found here.

 * *orienteer.production=[true|false]* //Run Orienteer in production mode (true) or not